 One thing was that we used to keep many SVGs and Adobe Illustrator files in our history.
-We could remove these and free up half the repository, but do we really need all our history since the beginning of this repo?
-The answer was no, in fact, we don't need anything older than 3 months.
-We plan to split the repo apart to effectively give each team a different repo to work in, thereby avoiding problems with merges similar to those that have destroyed work in the past.
+We could remove these and free up half the repository, but do we need all our history since the beginning of this repo?
+The answer was no. We do not need anything older than three months.
+We plan to split the repo apart to give each team a different repo.
+Having separate repositories avoids merges similar to those that have destroyed work in the past.

 The question is how to get rid of these commits?
-There are a lot of resources for doing this, including a great Stack Overflow post and a very handy tip on Code Project, and in the Git docs themselves.
-At first I sought to remove the offending images folder from the history separately from the date based removal, but this was not necessary because before 3 months ago this was already removed from the repository.
-As such I merely needed to delete everything before 3 months ago.
-Things were a bit tricky though, because of the way
+There are many resources for doing this, including a great Stack Overflow post and a convenient tip on Code Project, and in the Git docs themselves.
+At first, I sought to remove the offending images folder from the history separately from the date-based removal, but this was not necessary because three months ago, this was already removed from the repository.
+As such, I merely needed to delete everything more than three months old.
+Things were a bit tricky, though, because of how

-git filter-branch behaved with regards to variables in the shell.
+git filter-branch behaved regarding variables in the shell.
 Ultimately I ended up with the solution below for cleaning out the history.
-This is not the whole solution, after this it is necessary to repack and forcibly push to the server.
-This is a destructive operation, so everyone with a copy will likely need to download the repository again, or you risk the old stuff coming back.
-The code below is for a Mac, so certain parameters may need to change.
+The script is not the whole solution.
+After running it, it is necessary to repack and forcibly push it to the server.
+The push is a destructive operation, so everyone with a copy will likely need to download the repository again, or you risk the old stuff coming back.
+The code below is for a Mac, so particular parameters may need to change.

 git filter-branch --commit-filter '\ commitDate=$(echo "$GIT_COMMITTER_DATE" | cut -d " " -f 1 | cut -d "@" -f 2);\ oldDate=$(date -v-3m -v0H -v0M -v0S "+%s");\ if [ $commitDate -lt $oldDate ];\ then\ skip_commit "$@";\ else\ git commit-tree "$@";\ fi' -- --all